thecocktail/translate_routes/README.markdown

     es:
       contact: contacto

+2.1) If you don't want to translate the routes that begin with a specific prefix, use the "excluded_prefixes" in your YAML to define them (separate them with commas if you want to exclude more than one prefix):

+    excluded_prefixes: api, app

 3) Append a line to your routes.rb file to activate the translations.
 If you loaded the translations file with your other I18n translations files, the line will be: